 Orlando will wear you out during the day, so if you can catch a nap and a hot bath to soothe your aching bones, you will want to spend at least one evening venturing out to tap into Orlando’s abundant nightlife.
 While Disney provides on-premises clubs and bars because they are not happy unless they own all of the cash in your wallet and your shirt as well, there are other options to consider; and these spots deserve a buck or two for even trying to compete with the greatest theme park in the world.

 Therefore, if you didn’t bring any kids to Orlando, or you have stowed away your nanny, we suggest that the fun-loving tourist in you find a dive bar to get the local feel, or visit one of Orlando’s numerous theme bars.
-We had a hard time choosing our favourite nightspot because there isn’t a more fun and fanciful collection of bars on the planet.
-Consider that you can have a drink while getting a couples tattoo at Stigma Tattoo Bar, or you can grab a cold beer while spending Christmas at Frosty’s Christmastime Lounge.
-This joint celebrates the holiday every day with the look and feel of a cosy winter cabin, complete with snow-frosted windows and a snow machine, a vintage sleigh, snow cone cocktails, and Christmas ambience for days.
+We had a hard time choosing our favorite nightspot because there isn’t a more fun and fanciful collection of bars on the planet.
+Consider that you can have a drink while getting a couple’s tattoo at Stigma Tattoo Bar, or you can grab a cold beer while spending Christmas at Frosty’s Christmastime Lounge.
+This joint celebrates the holiday every day with the look and feel of a cozy winter cabin, complete with snow-frosted windows and a snow machine, a vintage sleigh, snow cone cocktails, and a Christmas ambiance for days.

-However, our favourite has to be the covertly-named Hanson’s Shoe Repair, a speakeasy that will make you feel like an extra on “Boardwalk Empire” or “Peaky Blinders.”
+However, our favorite has to be the covertly named Hanson’s Shoe Repair, a speakeasy that will make you feel like an extra on “Boardwalk Empire” or “Peaky Blinders.”
 The shop actually did repair shoes when it opened in 1883 by a cobbler named Hanson, who served the public with his family for many years in Orlando.
 Now, it is a super chill hideaway cocktail lounge that allows 30 people to get their “shoes repaired” at a time.

 The owners decorated the bar with antique shoes and century-old portraits on the walls, and bartenders with bowler hats serve drinks that are mostly bourbon and rum mixed with tonics, sodas, bitters, and garnishes that the staff made in-house, just like speakeasies did in the 1920s.